 #8.
 Ask Questions

 While communicating with the landlord or caretaker will shed light to most of your concerns, it's best to have a chat with some of the tenants as well.
 The tenants live in the building and understand its strengths and weaknesses.
 When looking at a property ask as many questions as possible to the landlord, resident manager, and existing tenants.

 Before signing on the dotted line, take a top-down examination of the apartment.
 If possible, you can have a professional inspector assess it on your behalf.
 A walk-through helps to determine preexisting damages, building amenities and in some cases the neighbours.

 #10.
 Read and reread the lease before signing it

 A lease is a contract, and like any contract, it should be read and reviewed before signing.
-When you get your lease contract review the document, and even get a second set of eyes review it to ensure it is the best agreement for you and your needs.
+When you get your lease contract to review the document, and even get a second set of eyes to review it to ensure it is the best agreement for you and your needs.